-In Ontario, a base amount of child support is calculated in accordance with the Child Support Guidelines.
+In Ontario, a base amount of child support is calculated in accordance with the CSG.
 In order to determine the amount of support that should be payable every month to the custodial parent, the guidelines will take into account the non-custodial parents’ income and the number of children.

-Parents may also have to contribute toward certain expenses in addition to the base amount of child support required by the Child Support Guidelines.
+Parents may also have to contribute toward certain expenses in addition to the base amount of support required by the CSG.
 These are called “special” or “extraordinary” expenses and each parent typically contributes to these expenses in proportion to their income.
 Examples of such additional expenses include:

 - medical and dental insurance premiums for the child;